Flamefork/fleet/README.md

 This example has two points worth mentioning.
 Result of `"><"` construction processing is an expression of String type.
-Strings in Slipway concidered `raw` by default.
+Strings in Slipway considered `raw` by default.

 Next case is something like this: